 Finding the best Sega Game Gear emulator will be easy to find here, but also likely preferable to playing on original hardware.
 Why’s that you ask?
 Well, going through 6 AA batteries every few hours and struggling to see the washed-out-looking screen in the daylight are two big enough reasons to maybe relive classic game gear games through emulation!

 Aside from this, the Sega Game Gear was essentially a miniaturised Sega Master System in terms of its power, so for the time, it did actually pack quite the punch.
-Check out the differences between the Game Gear and Master System versions using emulators recommended in our best Sega Master System emulator guide.
+Check out the differences between the Game Gear games and the Master System versions using emulators recommended in our best Sega Master System emulator guide.

 Best Sega Game Gear Emulator For PC, Mac & Linux